Inheritance

 This must be the first statement within Rectangle's constructor.

-eight in current Rectangle constructor.
+Processing width and height in current Rectangle constructor.